eonist/eonist.github.io/_posts/2019-04-10-Swift-tricks.md

 }
 ```

-## 31:
+## 31: Less boilerplate
-Mark required int as unavailable, this way subclasses can avoid the jargon code
+Mark required init as unavailable, this way subclasses can avoid the jargon code
 ```swift
 /**
   * Boilerplate